zed-industries/docs/configuration/themes.md

 ---

 {% hint style="warning" %}
 This doc is out of date.
-An update will be coming shortly.
+We are currently working on an update as time permits.
+You can join the discussion on this pull request: https://github.com/zed-industries/docs/pull/16
 {% endhint %}

 # Themes